 10 out of 10.

 To this day the system continues to prove itself.
-Most recently documented creating 29kWh from the solar array with a total consumption of 31kWh from the system.
+We most recently documented creating 29kWh from the solar array with a total consumption of 31kWh from the system.
 There’s more to come from this project… I think a larger array is in the works.

 Solar Power System Components